jeff-follestad/ecommerce-backend/README.md

 ## Overview

-This back end project was built to help online retailers modernize their e-commerce websites to create a better customer shopping experience, and increase sales.
+This project was built to help online retailers increase sales and customer satisfaction by modernizing the back end of their e-commerce websites.

 ## Acceptance Criteria